canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-kernel-snap.md

   # part used instead.
 This will most commonly happen on non-x86_64 platforms.
   initrd:
     after: [firmware, kernel]
-    # The initrd plugin handles the work of running ubuntu-core-initramfs
+    # The initrd plugin handles the work of running ubuntu-core-initramfs.
     plugin: initrd
     # Set this to true if:
     #  * the gadget bootloader is GRUB